commercetools/ui-kit/packages/components/inputs/localized-money-input/README.md

 import { IntlProvider } from 'react-intl';
 import { Formik } from 'formik';
 import omitEmpty from 'omit-empty';
-import ErrorMessage from '@commercetools-frontend/ui-kit/messages/error-message';
+import { ErrorMessage } from '@commercetools-uikit/messages';
-import { LocalizedMoneyInput } from '@commercetools-frontend/ui-kit';
+import LocalizedMoneyInput from '@commercetools-uikit/localized-money-input';

 // the existing document, e.g. from the database const doc = {